Dataforge: Agentic Platform for Autonomous Data Engineering: Abstract

 \section{Abstract}

-The growing demand for AI applications in fields such as materials discovery, molecular modeling, and climate science has made data preparation an important but labor-intensive step.
-Raw data from diverse sources must be cleaned, normalized, and transformed to become AI-ready, while effective feature transformation and selection are essential for efficient training and inference.
-To address the challenges of scalability and expertise dependence, we present \textbf{Data Agent}, a fully autonomous system specialized for tabular data.
-Leveraging large language model (LLM) reasoning and grounded validation, Data Agent automatically performs data cleaning, hierarchical routing, and feature-level optimization through dual feedback loops.
-It embodies three core principles: \textit{automatic}, \textit{safe}, and \textit{non-expert friendly}, which ensure end-to-end reliability without human supervision.
-This demo showcases the first practical realization of an autonomous Data Agent, illustrating how raw data can be transformed “From Data to Better Data.”
+The growing demand for artificial intelligence (AI) applications in materials discovery, molecular modeling, and climate science has made data preparation a critical but labor-intensive bottleneck.
+Raw data from diverse sources must be cleaned, normalized, and transformed to become AI-ready, where effective feature transformation and selection are essential for robust learning.
+We present \textsc{Dataforge}, an LLM-powered agentic data engineering platform for tabular data that is \textit{automatic}, \textit{safe}, and \textit{non-expert friendly}.
+It autonomously performs data cleaning and iteratively optimizes feature operations under a budgeted feedback loop with automatic stopping.
+Across tabular benchmarks, it achieves the best overall downstream performance; ablations further confirm the roles of routing/iterative refinement and grounding in accuracy and reliability. \textsc{Dataforge} demonstrates a practical path toward autonomous data agents that transform raw data \emph{from data to better data}.